 |Review||Up to 11%||5.72%||OPEN||4/5|

 What is Abundance?

-Set up in 2012, the company formerly was known as Abundance Generation and focused on the crowd-funding of renewable energy projects, with investors paying up front to finance developments and then to receive returns based on the sale of assets and the electricity generated from them.
+Set up in 2012, the company formerly was known as Abundance Generationand focused on the crowd-funding of renewable energy projects.
+Investors paid up front to finance developments and then to received returns.
+These were based on the sale of assets and/or the electricity generated from them.

-A structural shift occurred in that government subsidies were cut for these type of projects, and as such these became less common.
-Whilst Abundance still offer these type of investments, they also now offer other loans in ‘Transition’ and ‘Housing’ – in general projects which improve the environmental impact of the supply chain or low-emission housing solutions.
+A structural shift occurred in that government subsidies were cut for these type of projects.
+As such these became less common.
+Whilst Abundance still offer these type of investments, they also now offer other loans in ‘Transition’ and ‘Housing’.
+In general, projects which improve the environmental impact of the supply chain or low-emission housing solutions.